 With Non-Destructive Slices: In the new program, each pad's Slice setting will be set to the corresponding slice number.
-This is identical to how you can assign samples in Sample Edit Mode > Chop Mode).
+This is identical to how you can assign samples in Sample Edit Mode (as described in Sample Edit Mode > Chop Mode).